danishifer/dash3d/README.md

   - Update / delete a print while in *Pending* state

-    ​

 * Printer Manager
   - Create / update / delete print requests for ad-hoc assignments *(Nice to have)*

-  - Update the print queue
+  - Update the print queue

   - **All student actions**

-    ​

 * Teacher